The most common cause of chronic joint pain in the United States is arthritis, which affects more than 54 million people.

 The real diet to beat joint pain

-There is a link between excess weight and joint pain, according numerous studies in the last 10 to 15 years.
-One, a study of overweight/obese individuals that was published in 2005 in the Arthritis and Rheumatism Journal, found that one physical pound of weight loss equates to a reduction of four pounds of pressure exerted on a person’s knee (per step taken).
+There’s a link between excess weight and joint pain, according to numerous studies in the last 10 to 15 years.
+One study of overweight/obese individuals published in 2005 in the Arthritis and Rheumatism Journal found that one physical pound of weight loss equates to a reduction of four pounds of pressure exerted on a person’s knee (per step taken).

 People who want to lose weight for joint health can follow some simple steps:

 - Eat at least three times a day.

 - Drink plenty of calorie-free beverages to eliminate extra calories from sugar-sweetened beverages.

 - Choose lean cuts of meats and low-fat/non-fat dairy products.